danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ### Make the Map into a Chloropleth Map

-To make this a chloropleth map, you will show the varying quantities of cases by country by varying base color's opacity.
+To make this a choropleth map, you will show the varying quantities of cases by country by varying base color's opacity.
 Let's make a helper function that uses the name of the country you pull from the TopoJSON (and sample COVID-19 case data) to produce a color.

 Define the sample data below `projection` in **Map.jsx**: